BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings

 \subsection{Datasets}

-Our pre-training dataset comprises 19 diverse datasets spanning multiple continents over 40 languages (see Table \ref{tab:pretrain-data}).
-Some datasets were obtained from scientific archives like HomeBank~\cite{homebank_2016}, while others were accessed through direct data-sharing agreements with research groups.
-To avoid contamination we filter out audio files used in BabyTrain-2025~\cite{kunze25_interspeech} and SpeechMaturity~\cite{zhang_vcm_2025}.
+\textbf{\textit{Pre-training set}}: Our pre-training set comprises 19 diverse corpora spanning multiple continents across 40+ languages (see Table \ref{tab:pretrain-data}).
+These child-centered recordings capture speech from the child wearing the recording device, other children, and adults present in the environment.
+Some datasets were obtained from scientific archives like HomeBank~\cite{vandam_homebank_2016}, while others were accessed through direct data-sharing agreements with research groups.
+To prevent data leakage, we exclude all audio files from our pre-training set that are included in our fine-tuning set (see below), ensuring a clean separation between pre-training and evaluation data.
 This results in a pre-training set comprising 43\% of non-English content, ensuring broad linguistic and sociocultural diversity.

-Since long-form recordings are collected continuously over multiple hours, the data fundamentally differs from previous pre-training experiments.
-Pre-training on this raw audio would expose the system to about 80\% of non-speech.
-To address this, we applied voice activity detection using PyanNet-VTC to identify speech segments.
-We extended segments shorter than 2 seconds by including surrounding non-speech context, then merged segments overlapped or separated by less than 2 seconds of non-speech to increase context for the model (segments are capped at 30 seconds maximum).
+Daylong recordings are collected continuously over multiple hours, meaning about 80\% of raw audio is non-speech.
+This differs fundamentally from previous pre-training setups.
+Pre-training on this raw audio would expose the model predominantly to silence and noise rather than the speech representations we want it to learn.
+We therefore use PyanNet-VTC~\cite{lavechin20_interspeech} to detect and extract speech segments.
+We pad segments shorter than 2 seconds with surrounding audio to avoid very short isolated chunks, and merge consecutive segments separated by less than 2 seconds of silence into a single chunk (capped at 30 seconds) to provide the model with sufficient context during pre-training.
 This preprocessing reduces the overall proportion of non-speech content received by the model to around 8\%.

-For fine-tuning on VTC, we use BabyTrain-2025~\cite{kunze25_interspeech}.
+\textbf{\textit{Fine-tuning set}}: To fine-tune on the voice type classification task, we use BabyTrain-2025~\cite{kunze25_interspeech}, a 670-hour multilingual dataset annotated with speaker categories, reflecting the class imbalance inherent to naturalistic recordings: \class{KCHI}: 158h, \class{OCH}: 11h, \class{MAL}: 12h, \class{FEM}: 262h.
 The dataset is partitioned into training, validation, and test sets with an 80/10/10 split using child-disjoint partitioning to ensure no child appears in multiple splits.
-We use 20 hours of English-centered audio (drawn from the ACLEW corpora \cite{soderstrom2021developing}) as the standard test set, since this allows benchmarking against LENA as reported in \cite{lavechin20_interspeech}.
+We use 20 hours of child-centered audio drawn from the ACLEW corpora collected in English-speaking families~\cite{soderstrom2021developing} as a hold-out set, the same as that used in~\cite{lavechin20_interspeech} to allow for comparison.